portons/xyte-mcp-alpha/README.md

 ### Development
 1. Install extra dev dependencies with `pip install -e .[dev]`.
-2. Start the server using `mcp dev src/xyte_mcp_alpha/server.py` to get the interactive inspector.
+2. Start the server using `mcp dev src/xyte_mcp/server.py` to get the interactive inspector.

 ### Production
 1. Build the Docker image or install the package on your host.
 2. Set environment variables such as `XYTE_API_KEY` (optional in hosted mode) and `XYTE_BASE_URL`.
-3. Run `python -m xyte_mcp_alpha.http` under a process manager.
+3. Run `python -m xyte_mcp.http` under a process manager.

 ## Features